adebali/NGStoolkit/README.md

 ## Docker setup
 Make sure that you have `Docker` and `docker-compose` are installed.
+The recommended mamory for the pipeline is at least 6GB.
+Allow docker to use that much memory from the Docker settings.

 ```
 docker-compose -p ngs up --build -d